b3rtrand/docs/articles/quickstart/backend/java-spring-security/01-authorization.md

  }'
 ```

 The domain along with the `client_id` and `client_secret` values should match your Auth0 client.
 Check the values in the [dashboard](${manage_url}/#/clients).
 Use the `username` and `password` of the user you want to authenticate with.
-Request the API `audience` by using the API ddentifier defined at the beginning of the article and customize the `scope` to your needs.
+Request the API `audience` by using the API identifier defined at the beginning of the article and customize the `scope` to your needs.
 In the snippet above, the `delete:photos` scope is not requested, so calling `DELETE /photos` with the received `access_token` will fail.

 Now you can use the `access_token` and pass it along in the `Authorization` header as a `Bearer` token.